 Demand for cleaner energy sources continues to grow and innovation is needed to support it.
 Red tape, lengthy approvals, and inefficiencies need to be removed.

-- Jul 28, 2021Coalition Letter on the Bipartisan Infrastructure Framework This Coalition letter was sent to the Members of the United States Congress, on the bipartisan infrastructure proposal.
+This coalition letter was sent to Members of the United States Congress on the need for permitting reform.